2020 Best Invention

 In addition to requiring debt collectors to provide certain information after speaking to someone, the Fair Debt Collection Practices Act protects consumers by prohibiting certain things.
 If a debt collector violates one or more of the rules, they can be sanctioned by a court, but more on that later.
 For now, keep reading to find out what actions the debt collectors are not allowed to take while communicating with you.

-Abusive Practices and Profane Language
+Debt Collectors Can't Engage in Abusive Practices or Use Profane Language

-Under the law, a debt collector can contact you, but it’s how they communicate with you that could result in a violation of the law.
-For example, a debt collection agency is prohibited from using abusive and/or profane language, or make threats against you, your property, or your reputation.
 That doesn’t mean a debt collector is prohibited from saying they will proceed with legal action such as a lawsuit as that is allowed by law.
-However, if the debt collector says they’re filing a lawsuit to take away everything you own, that’s not only abusive but also threatening and a violation of the FDCPA under 15 USC § 806.
+However, if the debt collector says they’re filing a lawsuit to take away everything you own, that’s not only abusive but also threatening and a violation of the FDCPA.

 The FDCPA also prevents debt collectors from acts that are intended to annoy and harass you.
 For example, constant phone calls could be considered harassment.
 The law isn’t specific on the number of calls required for it to be a violation, but if the calls are repeated constantly or the intent of the debt collector is to harass you, then it’s likely they violated the FDCPA.

 If the debt collector threatens to publish your information publicly, that’s also a violation under the FDCPA.
-Even communications via mail have to be sent in an envelope that doesn’t indicate the letter is about the collection of a debt.
+Even notices sent via mail have to be sent in an envelope that doesn’t indicate the letter is about the collection of a debt.
 Postcards are also prohibited.
-However, the debt collector is allowed to report your information to a credit reporting agency.
-Since you’re entitled to a free credit report every 12 months, you should review your credit file for any inaccuracies on a regular basis.

-Debt collection agencies can only call you between the hours of 8 a.m. and 9 p.m. local time.
-If there are inconvenient times such as during work hours, let them know you can’t take personal calls while at work.
-If they continue to call you at work, they’re violating the FDCPA.
 The debt collector can call you outside of work hours, but again, if the calls are repetitious or the intent is to annoy or harass you, that’s a violation of the United States Code.
 Also, the debt collector can’t contact you if you filed bankruptcy or if the debt has been discharged.

-A debt collector can make telephone calls to a third party such as friends and family, but they’re limited in what they can say.
-For example, the debt collector has to identify himself and state they’re calling to confirm your address or contact information, but they can’t say they’re trying to collect on a debt.
 If requested by the third party, they have to identify their employer.
 If the debt collector knows you’re represented by an attorney, they have to call your attorney directly.
 The only way they can contact you is if your attorney has failed to reply to requests within a reasonable period of time

-Deceptive and Unfair Practices
+Debt Collectors Can't Engage in Deceptive and Unfair Practices

-The FDCPA prohibits a debt collector from using false, deceptive, or misleading practices.
-For example, a debt collector can’t say or even imply they’re an attorney or representative of the government if they aren’t.
-Likewise, a debt collector can’t keep their identity secret and they’re required to be truthful on how much is owed on the debt.
 A debt collector is also prohibited from making statements that they have no intention to follow through on or they can’t because the law prevents them.
 For example, your wages are subject to garnishment in a lawsuit and your bank account can be frozen, but not if the statute of limitations has expired.
 The statute of limitations is a law that limits the time frame a lawsuit can be filed.
 If the debt collector is threatening you with a lawsuit knowing that legally they can’t collect on the debt, that is considered a deceptive and unfair practice.

 While you can provide post dated checks to a debt collector, it’s not recommended.
 However, if you do, the debt collection agency isn’t allowed to deposit or cash the check before the date for which the check is written.
-The debt collector is also required to provide no less than three days and no more than ten days written notice that they will be depositing the postdated check.
+The debt collector is also required to provide no less than three days and no more than 10 days written notice that they will be depositing the postdated check.

 What if a Debt Collector Violates My Rights Under the Fair Debt Collection Practices Act?